Weezer: Raditude and Hurley (2009–2013)

 Weezer toured with Blink-182 in 2009, including an August 30 stop at the Virgin Festival at Merriweather Post Pavilion in Columbia, Maryland.
 Drummer Josh Freese joined Weezer on a temporary basis to play drums on the tour, while Wilson switched to guitar.
 Wilson said in an interview for Yahoo!
-Music that Cuomo wanted "to be active and more free on stage and him having guitar on was an impediment."
+Music that Cuomo wanted "to be active and more free on stage and him having guitar on was an impediment".
 Freese stated he was a Weezer fan and did not want to pass up the opportunity to play with the band.

 On August 18, 2009, Weezer released the first single for their upcoming album, "If You're Wondering If I Want You To".
 The song peaked at No. 81 on the Billboard Hot 100.
 The album was titled Raditude which was a suggestion from actor Rainn Wilson.
 Raditude's album artwork was revealed on September 11, featuring a National Geographic contest-winning photograph of a jumping dog named Sidney.
-The record's release was pushed to November 3, 2009, where it debuted as the seventh best-selling album of the week on the Billboard 200 chart.
+Raditude was released on November 3, 2009, where it debuted as the seventh best-selling album of the week on the Billboard 200 chart.
 The band scheduled tour dates in December 2009 extending into early 2010 to coincide with the new album's release.
 On December 6, 2009, Cuomo was injured when his tour bus crashed in Glen, New York due to black ice.
 Cuomo suffered three broken ribs and internal bleeding, and his assistant broke two ribs.
 His wife, baby daughter, and their nanny were also on the bus, but they escaped injury.
 Weezer cancelled the remaining 2009 tour dates the following day.
-The band resumed touring on January 20, 2010.

 In December 2009, it was revealed that the band was no longer with Geffen Records.
 The band stated that new material would still be released, but the band members were unsure of the means, whether it be self-released, released online, or getting signed by another label.
 Eventually, the band was signed to the independent label Epitaph.
-Weezer co-headlined The Bamboozle in May 2010, and performed at the Bonnaroo Music and Arts Festival in Manchester, Tennessee in June.
+Weezer co-headlined The Bamboozle, along with Paramore, in May 2010, and performed at the Bonnaroo Music and Arts Festival in Manchester, Tennessee in June.
 In August 2010, Weezer performed at the Reading and Leeds Festival, and performed at the Voodoo Experience festival in New Orleans, LA in October 2010.